DivyaKarnati18/Power-BI-Project--Atliq-Hotels-Hospitality/README.md

 After analyzing the data, several key insights were identified:

 - Created 4 Dashboards for Executive, Revenue, Booking Insights, and Performance Overview.
+Included Slicer Panel
 - The analysis covers various parameters to provide detailed insights based on the revenue team's requirements.
 - Increased focus on Elite customers across cities is crucial as they significantly boost revenue.
 - Strengthening connections with MakeMyTrip and LogTrip platforms is recommended.
 The last two weekends should be emphasized to balance realized revenue.